jgarciasuarez/jgarciasuarez.github.io/projectProgressControl.md

   - `git diff --check`: passed.
 - Retained the known `metadataBase` notice as the only build notice; it remains tied to the unresolved canonical production URL.

+### 2026-07-31 — Social Metadata, SEO, and Automatic Maintenance

+- Reviewed the existing Open Graph artwork at its native 1536 × 1024 resolution.
+The title, DDCF network motif, funding context, contrast, and safe spacing remain legible and accurate; no artwork change was required.
+- Centralized social metadata and added a complete Open Graph and X card to Home, Research, Teaching, and DDCF.
+  Every route now supplies its own title, description, canonical URL, shared image dimensions, and descriptive image alternative text.
+- Expanded static-export validation to parse every route's Open Graph, X card, robots directive, canonical URL, and Schema.org JSON-LD graph.
+It also verifies the actual PNG signature and 1536 × 1024 dimensions.
+- Reconciled the public Person data with the project context and the current EPFL profile: Joaquin Garcia-Suarez, EPFL affiliation, Ambizione research role, public email, canonical site, ORCID, GitHub, X, and EPFL profiles.
+- Normalized sitemap URLs to the trailing-slash URLs generated by the static export.
+- Added `.github/dependabot.yml` for weekly npm and GitHub Actions updates targeting `agentic_web_design`.
+- Added the weekly `Maintenance` workflow to build and validate indexable production metadata, test published external links, and compare live Dependabot runtime alerts with the reviewed security baseline.
+- Enabled Dependabot alerts and security updates in the Carlos staging repository.
+Its reviewed inventory is three high runtime alerts (`postcss` ×2, `sharp` ×1) and one medium runtime alert (`postcss` ×1).
+- Added a lockfile-backed security baseline that fails when Next.js, `postcss`, `sharp`, severity counts, or the reviewed advisory inventory changes without a new review.
+- External-link validation found 21 reachable URLs, two DOI endpoints that return access-restricted HTTP 403 to automation, and zero broken links.
+- Validation completed before publication:
+  - YAML parsing: passed for Dependabot, Quality, and Maintenance configurations.
+  - ESLint: passed with zero errors and zero warnings.
+  - Security baseline: passed for three high and one medium reviewed runtime advisories.
+  - Staging export: passed with `https://carloschd24.github.io` canonicals and `noindex, nofollow`.
+  - Production export: passed with `https://jgarciasuarez.github.io` canonicals and `index, follow`.
+  - Component tests: 4 passed.
+  - Playwright route, responsive, dialog, image-viewer, and accessibility tests: 29 passed.
+  - `git diff --check`: passed.
+- Portability constraint: Carlos uses `agentic_web_design` as its default branch, so the new automations can run in staging immediately.
+The Joaquin source and Pages repositories still use other default branches; activation there remains an owner action for the migration meeting.